-Wayne Omonuwa is the Nigeria Energy Lead for RMI’s Sustainable Energy for Economic Development (SEED) program, working with the public and private sector in Nigeria and West Africa to increase access to reliable, affordable, and sustainable electricity and expand local economic growth.
+Wayne Omonuwa is the Nigeria Energy Lead for RMI’s Africa Energy program, working with the public and private sector in Nigeria and West Africa to increase access to reliable, affordable, and sustainable electricity and expand local economic growth.

 MSc, International Management, Henley Business School, UK

 BEng (Honors), Electronic Engineering, University of Reading, UK